 Methodological Considerations When Interpreting and Comparing HIV RNA Assays

 Based on accumulated experience with currently available assays, the current definition of virologic suppression is a plasma viral load that is below the detection limit of the assay used (generally <20 copies/mL to 75 copies/mL).
-This definition of suppression has been much more thoroughly investigated in adults with HIV than in children with HIV (see the Adult and Adolescent Antiretroviral Guidelines).28 Temporary viral load elevations (“blips”) that are between the level of detection and 500 copies/mL often are detected in adults29 and children who are on ART; these temporary elevations do not represent virologic failure, as long as the values have returned to below the level of detection when testing is repeated.
-For definitions and management of virologic treatment failure, see Recognizing and Managing Antiretroviral Treatment Failure in Management of Children Receiving Antiretroviral Therapy.
+This definition of suppression has been much more thoroughly investigated in adults with HIV than in children with HIV (see the Adult and Adolescent Antiretroviral Guidelines).
+Temporary viral load elevations (“blips”) that are between the level of detection and 200 copies/mL to 500 copies/mL often are detected in adults28 and children who are on ART; these temporary elevations do not represent virologic failure, as long as the values have returned to below the level of detection when testing is repeated.
+For definitions and management of virologic treatment failure, see Recognizing and Managing Antiretroviral Treatment Failure.
 These definitions of virologic suppression and virologic failure are recommended for clinical use.
 Research protocols or surveillance programs may use different definitions.

 Several different methods can be used for quantitating HIV RNA, each of which has a different level of sensitivity (see Table 4).
-Although the results of the assays are correlated, the absolute HIV RNA copy number obtained from a single specimen tested by two different assays can differ by 0.3 log10 copies/mL or more.30,31 Because different assays use different methods to measure HIV RNA, and because the tests have different levels of sensitivity, clinicians should consistently use a single HIV RNA assay method to monitor an individual patient when possible.32-34
+Although the results of the assays are correlated, the absolute HIV RNA copy number obtained from a single specimen tested by two different assays can differ by 0.3 log10 copies/mL (a two-fold difference) or more.29,30 Because different assays use different methods to measure HIV RNA, and because the tests have different levels of sensitivity, clinicians should consistently use a single HIV RNA assay method to monitor an individual patient when possible.31-33

 Biologic variation in plasma viral load within one person is well documented.
-In adults, repeated measurements of plasma viral load using the same assay can produce results that vary by as much as 0.5 log10 copies/mL in either direction during the course of a day or on different days.26,31 This biologic variation may be greater in infants and young children with HIV.
+In adults, repeated measurements of plasma viral load using the same assay can produce results that vary by as much as 0.5 log10 copies/mL (a three-fold difference) in either direction during the course of a day or on different days.26,30 This biologic variation may be greater in infants and young children with HIV.
 This inherent biologic variability must be considered when interpreting changes in plasma viral load in children.
-Thus, after repeated testing, only differences >0.7 log10 copies/mL in infants aged <2 years and differences >0.5 log10 copies/mL in children aged ≥2 years should be considered reflective of plasma viral load changes that are biologically and clinically significant.
+Thus, after repeated testing, only differences >0.7 log10 copies/mL (a five-fold difference) in infants aged <2 years and differences >0.5 log10 copies/mL (a three-fold difference) in children aged ≥2 years should be considered reflective of plasma viral load changes that are biologically and clinically significant.

 Generally, no change in ARV treatment should be made as a result of a change in plasma viral load unless the change is confirmed by a second measurement.
 Clinicians should consult an expert in pediatric HIV infection when making clinical decisions based on plasma viral loads, due to the complexities of HIV RNA testing and the age-related changes in plasma viral load in children.